 Employment Tribunals (which were originally known as Industrial Tribunals) are a system of courts that have authority to deal with a number of different types of claims and disputes on matters arising between an employer and his workforce.
 They can award compensation for unfair dismissal up to a statutory limit, set by the Government, and in some cases, including all discrimination claims, there is no limit on how much compensation they can award.

-Since July 29th 2013 a fees system has been introduced, with an unfair dismissal or discrimination claim, for example, costing a total of £1,200 to go to a hearing.
+On July 29th 2013 a fees system was introduced, with an unfair dismissal or discrimination claim, for example, costing a total of £1,200 to go to a hearing.

-Claimants on low incomes can qualify for the fee remission scheme and certain claims fall outside the fees scheme.
+Claimants on low incomes could qualify for the fee remission scheme and certain claims fell outside the fees scheme.

 The ACAS early conciliation scheme was introduced with effect from May 6th 2014.
 Potential claimants have to provide information to ACAS before presenting a claim allowing an opportunity for conciliation, and a certificate from ACAS must be obtained before presenting a claim to the ET.

 Get templates for contracts of employment, director service agreements and contractor agreements in the Lawrite Employment Law Documents package for employers in the UK.

 Subscriptions to the Lawrite Employment Law Documents package start at £125 (1-10 employees licence).
 Or subscribe to the Employment Law Service to get unlimited telephone legal advice from lawyers, too.

 If you are an employee, there is more information about a free guide to your employment rights, and how you can get an employment tribunal claim assessment by e-mail from Bishopsgate Law solicitors here:

 Employers can buy subscriptions to the Lawrite Employment Law Documents package, and get Lawrite templates for documents including HR policies and procedures and detailed employment law and health and safety law guides, from the Lawrite Lawshop.